zen29d/zen29d.github.io/_posts/2023-09-27-peek-into-packet.md

 > So, What is NIDS? 📖

-Well, Wiki has a better answer 😁, [IDS](https://en.wikipedia.org/wiki/Intrusion_detection_system).
+Well, [Wiki](https://en.wikipedia.org/wiki/Intrusion_detection_system) has a better answer 😁.
 Will use [Suricata](https://suricata.io/) for NIDS and integrate it with [Wazuh](https://wazuh.com/) for visibility.
 If you don't have Wazuh setup, you can skip this part.

 Requirements:
 - RPi with 16 GB Memory Card (4 Core, 1 GB RAM)